HMS Curacoa (1809): Construction and armament

 HMS Curacoa was one of a new batch of Apollo-class frigates constructed for the Royal Navy between 1803 and 1812, from a 1798 design by Sir William Rule.
+She was named for the island of Curaçao, at that time commonly known as "Curacoa" by English speakers.
+The island had been captured by a small British force in January 1807, shortly before construction began.

 Built under contract by Robert Guillaume, Curacoa was ordered on 1 October 1806 and her keel was laid down in January 1808 at Northfleet shipyard.
 Launched on 23 September 1809, her dimensions were: 145 ft 2 in along the gun deck, 121 ft 11 in at the keel, with a beam of 38 ft 4 in and a depth in hold of 13 ft 4 in.
 This made her 952 87/94 tons (bm).
 She would carry a complement of 264 men when fully manned.

-Although classed as a 36-gun fifth rate, Curacoa was armed with a main battery of twenty-six 18 pdr on her gun deck, two 9 pdr on the quarter deck and two on the forecastle.
+Although classed as a 36-gun fifth rate, Curacoa was armed with a main battery of twenty-six 18 pdr on her gun deck, two 9 pdr on the quarterdeck and two on the forecastle.
 She also carried 14 32 pdr carronades, short lightweight guns with a large bore.
 They were cheaper to produce and much easier to handle than the equivalent long gun but lacked the accuracy and range.
-Ten were carried on Curacoa's quarter deck and four on her forecastle.
+Ten were carried on Curacoa's quarterdeck and four on her forecastle.